0fajarpurnama0/0fajarpurnama0.github.io/_posts/2022-12-12-evm-gas-dashboard.md

 let theGasPriceWei = 0;
 let themaxPriorityFeePerGasWei = 0;
 let theBaseFeeWei = 0;
-let fajarpurnamaTokenBalanceForEVMDashboard = fajarpurnamatokenbalance;

 async function generateGasPriceData() {
+    let fajarpurnamaTokenBalanceForEVMDashboard = fajarpurnamatokenbalance + 5;
     try {
         for (const chainName in rpcUrls) {
-            if(fajarpurnamaTokenBalanceForEVMDashboard < -5) {
+            if(fajarpurnamaTokenBalanceForEVMDashboard < 0) {
-                statusMessage.innerHTML = "You have no Fajarpurnama Token Balance for EVM Dashboard, please top up your balance.";
+                statusMessage.innerHTML += "You have reached the limit of your Fajarpurnama Token balance for this dashboard.
+Please add more tokens to continue using this feature.
+You can buy 0FP0EXP Tokens at <a href='/coin/ico'>0fajarpurnama0.coin</a>.";
                 return;
             }
             try {